- Places to Explore

 Next door, in another painted-wood building, is an exhibition whose themes are the story of Ben-Gurion's extraordinary life, original documents that show the leader's strong ties to the Negev, and the Negev today in light of Ben-Gurion's dream.
 A film showing the footage of kibbutz members actually voting on his acceptance into their community is shown in the visitor center; the shop here sells gifts, jewelry, and books about the "Old Man," as he was known locally.

-Ben-Gurion's Grave just 2 mi south of the Desert Home is often visited at the same time.
+Ben-Gurion's Grave.
+The revered prime minister's grave, just 2 miles south of his desert home, is often visited at the same time.
 Walk through the beautiful garden until you reach the quiet, windswept plaza; in the center are the simple raised stone slabs marking the graves of David and Paula Ben-Gurion (she died five years before her husband).
-The couple's final resting place—selected by Ben-Gurion himself—commands a view of Zin Valley's geological finery: a vast, undulating drape of stone that changes hue as the daylight shifts.
+The couple's final resting place commands a view of Zin Valley's geological finery: a vast, undulating drape of stone that changes hue as the daylight shifts.
 The cluster of greenery and palm trees to the right on the valley floor marks Ein Avdat (Avdat Spring).
-08/655-5684. free. open all day, daily.
+Sde Boker, 84993.
+08/655–0954.
+Free.
+Open all day, daily.

 Fodor's Trip Planning Ideas